Parking Brake Parts

 Parking Brake Parts at 1A Auto

-What is the Parking Brake and where is it Located?
+What is the parking brake and where is it located?

 The parking brake, sometimes called the handbrake, emergency brake, or e-brake, keeps your vehicle held in place on hills and can be used to stop your vehicle in a dire emergency.
-Emergency brakes are a secondary braking system installed in automobiles, and are not powered by hydraulics like the service brakes that slow down and stop your vehicle, which they are independent of.
+Emergency brakes are a secondary braking system installed in automobiles, and are not powered by hydraulics like the service brakes that slow down and stop your vehicle.
 Emergency brakes are mechanical and, when activated, bypass the normal braking system which is important in the event that the vehicle experiences a total brake failure while still moving.
 Using the brake to stop a moving vehicle outside of this type of situation is not something you want to do as it can cause a myriad of issues.
 The most common use of this brake therefore is as a parking brake when the car or truck is parked on a steep hill, in order to keep it motionless.

 The parking brake is activated by a pull handle, a lever, or a foot pedal accessible to the driver.
 Whatever method is used, it will have a ratcheting mechanism to hold the brake at the level it was pushed or pulled to.
 The parking brake can then be released with the press of a button, or if it is pushed to the end of its range.
 Some luxury cars use an electric parking brake where a press of a button or the vehicle’s computer system when shifted in to park tells an electric motor to activate or release the parking brake.